BruneBettler/LightRoom_DarkRoom/README.md

 [Official Pi Documentation](https://www.raspberrypi.com/documentation/computers/camera_software.html)

-libcamera is an open-source camera stack for Linux systems, providing low-level control of cameras on a variety of hardware, including Raspberry Pi.
+libcamera is an open-source camera stack for Linux systems, providing low-level control of cameras on various hardware, including Raspberry Pi.
 The Raspberry Pi team customized libcamera for their hardware and initially provided applications like libcamera-still, libcamera-vid, and others.
 With Raspberry Pi OS Bookworm, these camera applications have been renamed to rpicam-* (e.g., rpicam-still, rpicam-vid), reflecting the Pi-specific optimizations.